Goldielockz30/saas-blueprint/README.md

 ## 🛠️ Getting Started Locally

-> To start we will use the VS Code default PowerShell Terminal to create your folder for projects.

 > 🛠 **Note:** All setup is done from inside the **Ubuntu (WSL)** terminal on Windows, or the default terminal on macOS/Linux.
 > This ensures Python, npm, and Git hooks are installed in a Linux environment — matching deployment.